-- 7.1 An annual report of outcomes from the previous financial year 2020-2021 will be presented to the Audit and Governance Committee, in a separate report, later in the year. - 7.2 Outputs are monitored on a monthly basis within the service by the Corporate Fraud Manager and reported to the Head of Internal Audit.
+- 7.1 An annual report of outcomes from the previous financial year 2019-2020 will be presented to the Audit and Governance Committee, in a separate report. - 7.2 Outputs are monitored on a monthly basis within the service by the Corporate Fraud Manager and reported to the Head of Internal Audit.